Schwarzam/Schwarzam/README.md

 * Optimizing python tools, rewriting in C/C++ for performance and memory management (-> It is realy worth)
 * Security protocols for the Database and Website
 * Database tools like splusdata python package
-* Scientific research on merger objects
+* Scientific research on merger objects with Deep Learning.

 🌱 I’m currently learning ...
-* Programing a Raspberry pi with Machine Learning models interacting with sensors and cameras
+* Programing a Raspberry pi with Machine Learning and Reinforcement Learning models interacting with sensors and cameras

 📫 How to reach me:
 gustavo.b.schwarz@gmail.com